 Over the course of the past decades, Democrats have become increasingly vocal in demanding that rich people (be forced to) redistribute their wealth.
 According to them, millionaires and billionaires have the duty to help the poor by ‘paying their fair share.’
-In a 2019 interview, Alexandria Ocasio-Cortez, for instance, claimed that “people are going to have to start paying their fair share in taxes.”
-According to her Green New Deal proposals, anyone who has a net worth of at least US$10 million should be taxed at an extraordinarily high rate.
+In a 2019 interview, Alexandria Ocasio-Cortez, for instance, claimed that “people are going to have to start paying their fair share in taxes.”1 According to her Green New Deal proposals, anyone who has a net worth of at least US$10 million should be taxed at an extraordinarily high rate.
 As Ocasio-Cortez explains in the same interview, “Once you get to the tippie-tops, on your $10 millionth dollar, sometimes you see tax rates as high as 60% or 70%.
 That doesn’t mean all $10 million dollars are taxed at an extremely high rate.
-But it means that as you climb up this ladder, you should be contributing more.”
-In a tweet, Bernie Sanders, in turn, asserted that many millionaires and billionaires illegally avoid paying their tax liabilities.
+But it means that as you climb up this ladder, you should be contributing more.”2 In a tweet, Bernie Sanders, in turn, asserted that many millionaires and billionaires illegally avoid paying their tax liabilities.
 Consequently, the State should, he continued, forcefully redistribute US$150 billion from rich people to make up for tax evasion and provide ‘free’ education for US students by means of this extorted money.
 In his words, “If millionaires and billionaires paid the taxes that they legally owe, we could raise $150B more in revenue each year.
 That’s more than enough to provide tuition-free college to all Americans.
-Maybe instead of cutting IRS funding, we should make the wealthy pay their fair share.”1 Last but not least, only two months before the 2024 United States presidential election, Democratic candidate Kamala Harris announced, “I support a billionaire minimum tax and will ensure corporations pay their fair share.”2
+Maybe instead of cutting IRS funding, we should make the wealthy pay their fair share.”3 Last but not least, only two months before the 2024 United States presidential election, Democratic candidate Kamala Harris announced, “I support a billionaire minimum tax and will ensure corporations pay their fair share.”4

 At a superficial glance, it might seem as if Democrats are concerned with supporting the poor.
 Yet is this really their motive?
 Or might there be another reason for their demand that the rich redistribute their wealth to the poor?

 First and foremost, it might be noted that the Democrats evade the question of how rich people have actually acquired their wealth.
 What millionaires and billionaires have in common is, obviously, that they have a lot of money.
 Yet the Democrats are not interested in differentiating between those who have become wealthy by trading their products on the free market and those who have obtained their wealth by force.
 To them, an industrialist who has become rich by inventing and selling a product which people want and need and a criminal who has become rich by defrauding and robbing others are two sides of the same coin.
 Given their rhetoric, the Democrats clearly imply that anyone who is rich is to be damned evil because he has acquired his wealth dishonestly.
 Consequently, it is his duty to now make up for the crime of being wealthy.
-As American philosopher Ayn Rand notes, “To a concrete-bound, range-of-the-moment, primitive socialist mentality—a mentality that clamors for a ‘redistribution of wealth’ without any concern for the origin of wealth—the enemy is all those who are rich, regardless of the source of their riches.”3
+As American philosopher Ayn Rand notes, “To a concrete-bound, range-of-the-moment, primitive socialist mentality—a mentality that clamors for a ‘redistribution of wealth’ without any concern for the origin of wealth—the enemy is all those who are rich, regardless of the source of their riches.”5

 The central reason for the Democrats’ demand for higher taxation and wealth redistribution is not their concern for the poor.
 After all, if the Democrats were really concerned with helping the poor, they would advocate for the free market and production rather than for a controlled economy and redistribution.
-Over the course of the past centuries, capitalism has lifted uncountable people out of poverty all over the globe.
+Over the course of the past centuries, capitalist policies have lifted uncountable people out of poverty all over the globe.
 Socialism, in marked contrast, has by now been tried on every continent except for Antarctica.
 Yet wherever it was tried, it resulted in poverty, disintegration, and collapse.
-“If concern with poverty and human suffering were the collectivists’ motive,” Rand points out, “they would have become champions of capitalism long ago; they would have discovered that it is the only political system capable of producing abundance.”4
+“If concern with poverty and human suffering were the collectivists’ motive,” Rand points out, “they would have become champions of capitalism long ago; they would have discovered that it is the only political system capable of producing abundance.”6

 Rather than lifting the poor out of poverty, the Democrats’ secret wish and real motive is to destroy the rich.
 Their rhetoric gives clear indications for this interpretation.
 After all, their alleged desire to help the poor is, if mentioned at all, consistently voiced as a secondary afterthought.
 The primary message of their speeches, however, is that the rich have made their fortunes unjustly and that, consequently, their property should be expropriated.